ceph/ceph-csi/docs/design/proposals/clusterid-mapping.md

 that are created on the remote cluster does not require any mapping as the volumeHandle already contains the required information about the local cluster ( clusterID, poolID etc).

+**Note:-** To use a mirrored and promoted RBD image on a secondary site during a failover, you need to replace the primary monitor addresses with the IP addresses of the secondary cluster in the ceph-csi-config.
+Otherwise, Ceph-CSI won't be able to use the volumes, and application pods will become stuck in the `ContainerCreating` state.
+Thus, during failover, both clusters will have the same monitor IP addresses.